 Maui, the Valley Isle

-Called “The Valley Isle,” Maui is named for the demi-god the Hawaiians believed to have pulled the chain of Hawaiian Islands up from the sea.
+Want to know why Maui vacations are dreams come true to so many people?
+If so, you’ve come to the right place to learn more about “The Valley Isle” of Maui.
+This island is named for Maui, a demi-god.
+Hawaiian legend says he pulled the chain of Hawaiian Islands up from the sea.
 Known for it countless waterfalls, breathtaking hikes, stunning beaches and resorts, Maui is one of the most popular Hawaiian vacation destinations as an island full of enchanting history and exceptional beauty.

 Maui History and Fun Facts